Indigenous Weaving with Ronnie Jordan

 Traditional Doll and Animal Making

-Recommended for upper primary and secondary groups accompanied by school staff.
+The program was recommended for upper primary and secondary groups accompanied by school staff.

 - Hay Bale. (one bale can do multiple classes with plenty left over for more making or the garden).
 Hay can be purchased at most rural stores for around $10-15 a bale.